Anti-Bribery for Sales · Module 2 of 2

 Mike Reilly

-Vince, the tickets don\'t go.
-Not this side of the award. $620 a head into Pam\'s calendar ten days from submission is the textbook Travel Act problem.
-I\'m not running it past Karen to get a yes.
-I\'m telling you now because the answer is no.
+Vince, the tickets don't go. $620 a head into Pam's calendar ten days from submission is the textbook Travel Act problem.
+The answer is no.

 Vince Maloney

 Granite Industrial will.
-We lose this on a coin flip and the coin flip is whose face she remembers.
+We lose this on whose face she remembers.

 Mike Reilly

-Then we get her face-time differently.
-Working lunch this week, sub-$100 a head, agenda shared in advance, three of our engineers walking her through the test rig.
-I\'ll email Karen tonight, she\'ll have it cleared by tomorrow lunchtime.
+Then we get face-time differently.
+Working lunch, sub-$100 a head, agenda shared, three engineers walking her through the test rig.
+Karen clears it by tomorrow lunchtime.

 Mike Reilly

-Pam\'s a procurement director on a $2.8M decision.
-She wants the technical case, not a corporate suite.
-Granite Industrial sending tickets isn\'t a strategy.
-It\'s a habit.
+Pam's a procurement director on a $2.8M decision.
+She wants the technical case.
+Granite's tickets aren't a strategy.
+They're a habit.

 Narrator

-Vince doesn\'t agree.
-But he doesn\'t push.
+Vince doesn't agree.
+But he doesn't push.
 The tickets stay in the drawer.
-You email Karen at 7:14 PM with the lunch outline.
-Pre-clear lands at 11:02 the next morning.
+Karen's pre-clear lands at 11:02 the next morning.

 Portrait of Karen Mendoza